 How to make Balsamic Reduction

 This balsamic glaze recipe is easy to make at home, and it's super delicious.
-Reducing the balsamic vinegar intensifies the flavors (sweetness and tanginess), plus it becomes dark, thick, rich and glossy like liquid gold!
+Reducing the balsamic vinegar intensifies the flavors (sweetness and tanginess), plus it becomes dark, thick, and glossy like liquid gold!
 Can be made several weeks in advance.

 - Don't buy a super expensive, aged bottle of balsamic vinegar.
 I use the grocery store brand (economical and delicious).